time-killer-games/GMAppImager/README.md

 ## Compiling
 Requires being built with GameMaker Studio 2 on Ubuntu 20.04 LTS and having `zenity` installed.

-On Ubuntu based distros, you can install it with `sudo apt install zenity`.
+On Ubuntu based distros, you can install zenity with `sudo apt install zenity`.

 While you can run GameMaker Studio 2 on other Linux distros, it's not supported.